Robotic-Neck/robotic_neck_micro_ros/README.md

 - Limit switch: Detects and limits the mechanical movement of the system when a specific position is reached in addition to establishing an origin position or reference point.

-For more information review [Low level diagram of the electronic system](#Low-level-diagram-of-the-electronic-system)
+For more information review [Low level diagram of the electronic system](#Low-level-diagram-of-the-electronic-system) y [Hardware](#Hardware)

+## Documentation
+Micro-ROS is used as an RTOS and communication protocol.
+This secondary framework resembles the program development of a ROS2 node written in C++, greatly standardizing the code and facilitating scalability.

+The micro-ROS communication protocol, which runs over the serial UART protocol, enables the inclusion of publishers and subscribers from the microcontroller to the connected operating system through the micro-ROS agent node.

+The generated code is used to interact with the motors and limit switches.

+El protocol
 ## Tutorials
 * [Linux course for robotic](https://app.theconstructsim.com/courses/linux-for-robotics-40/)
 * [Basic C++ for robotic](https://app.theconstructsim.com/courses/59)